WHAT IS COVERED ?

 Any verifiable roof or other envelope leak will be repaired once during the Warranty Period, except for leaks resulting from Owner’s failure to maintain proper grade; Owner’s neglect in adjusting door thresholds; Owner’s failure to engage in periodic caulking in relation to exterior sealants used to seal doors, windows, and siding; ice buildups; rain driven into attic louvers/vents; overflowing gutters.

-Concrete foundations, walls, patios, floors, driveways, sidewalks, and other cracks are covered under this Warranty if, and only if, the cracks were solely caused by defective concrete/materials or improper installation of the concrete that is below the standard of care and does not conform to the generally recognized and accepted practices in the local residential homebuilding industry and the cracks are substantial in size and substantially affect the functionality and use of the concrete.
-Owner acknowledges and agrees to the following: no concrete surface will remain crack-free, concrete cracks will happen and are simply the result of the natural expansion and contraction of the concrete including due to weather variation, and cracks that are ¼ inch or less are not substantial and instead are normal cracks, and as such, are not covered by this Warranty.
+If foundation repair is needed for concrete foundations and walls, patios, floors, driveways, and sidewalks have cracks, this is all covered under this Warranty if, and only if, the cracks were solely caused by defective concrete/materials or improper installation of the concrete that is below the standard of care and does not conform to the generally recognized and accepted practices in the local residential homebuilding industry and the cracks are substantial in size and substantially affect the functionality and use of the concrete.
+Owner acknowledges and agrees to the following: no concrete surface will remain crack-free, concrete cracks will happen and are simply the result of the natural expansion and contraction of the concrete including due to weather variation, and cracks that are inch or less are not substantial and instead are normal cracks, and as such, are not covered by this Warranty.
 Owner also acknowledges and agrees that surface patching is an acceptable method to remedy this item and that the patched areas will likely not exactly match the rest of the concrete and Remodeler has no liable for the aesthetic result of any concrete patching.

 Stucco, stone, masonry, or brick cracks greater than 1/8 inch will be repaired once during the Warranty Period, but there is no guarantee as to the color match or pattern in such repair work, and Owner acknowledges and agrees that patching with a concrete sealant is an acceptable method to remedy this item.